Moultrie Packers: The ballpark

-Moultrie teams played at Holmes Memorial Park.
-Today, Colquitt County High School is at the site, located at 1800 Park Ave SE, Moultrie, GA 31768.
+Moultrie teams played home minor league games at Holmes Memorial Park.
+Today, Colquitt County High School is located at the former ballpark site.
+The high school is located at 1800 Park Avenue SE in Moultrie, Georgia.
 Colquitt County High School's Sports teams are nicknamed the "Packers."

 Moultrie's minor league baseball team played in the old wooden stadium where Mack Thorpe stadium is now.
 In about 1946 I went to games there with my Dad, Charlie Powell Sr. My favorite player was 1st baseman, Ken Rhynn (sp).